aaronsaray/slack-conversation-export/README.md

 - [ ] Handle rate limiting better (ie - making sure you can recover from it)
 - [ ] Handle errors better if the interwebs goes away for a bit
 - [ ] Figure out what to do if a failed download - delete it?
+- [ ] Download attachments maybe at some point?